This post is for informational purposes only and should not be used in place of the advice of a medical professional.

 Medical Reasons for Hair Loss - Anagen Effluvium

-Anagen Effluvium is a type of hair loss that occurs during the hair growth stage of the hair cycle.
-It is usually caused by exposure to toxins such as chemotherapy drugs, radiation, chemicals, and poisons like Thallium, Boron, and Arsenic.
-In some cases, autoimmune diseases and infections can also cause Anagen Effluvium.
-Once the exposure to the cause is stopped, hair growth usually resumes.
+Anagen Effluvium refers to sudden hair loss that happens during the anagen or growth phase of the hair cycle.
+This condition is commonly triggered by exposure to toxins such as chemotherapy drugs, radiation, and certain chemicals and poisons like Thallium, Boron, and Arsenic.
+Autoimmune diseases, such as alopecia areata, and infections are also potential causes.

 Common treatments to help in the regrowth of hair include a topical minoxidil solution and scalp cooling during chemotherapy.
 It is important to note that hair shedding stops 3-6 months after chemotherapy has stopped.
 A change in the color and texture of new hair may occur.